gizmolab10/sensecraftdocs/pages/jonathan/wicked problem.md

-title: What is a Wicked Problem?
+# What is a Wicked Problem?
-save_as: jonathan/wicked_problem.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue
-slug:

 Problems and questions that are complex, ill-defined and have enormous impact are known as **Wicked** (which denotes resistance to resolution, rather than evil).
 They are difficult or impossible to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognize or because a stopping point cannot be adequately specified.
 Moreover, because of complex interdependencies, the effort to solve one aspect of a **Wicked** problem may reveal or create other problems.